ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Investments: "Amount:" should be "Amount".

-Meta Settings: Save Button is under the Reste App button.
+Meta Settings: Save Button is hidden under the Reset App button.

-Use "Meta Settings" instead of "Meta-Settings" in the menu and at the very top of the corresponding screen.
-And also use this everywehere else where there is currently "Meta-Settings" or "Metasettings".

 Make sure to adapt the text in "About App".
 And also the screenshot. => Marc will do this

 On the screen with Login & Create Account, the logo should be mor centered above the buttons.

-On the home screen, move the buttons up to remove free space.

-Meta Settings: "IP" is red, "Security of..." is grey, "Timeout Ms" is a bit smaller.
-Make sure to use always the same font & color.
-Use font of "Certifcate Check Security" for all the settings.
+Not so critical...

+Settings screen needs better formatting.

 ### 1: Certificate Check Security